Retro-Commodore/1541-Parallel_Adapter/README.md

 Connecting the adapter to ZoomFloppy is described below, if you need to connect the drive to a C64, you should visit Peter's site for more help.

+On 1541 shortboard the chip is UC3, and on the long board it's UAB1.

 For solder pins
 ![SolderPins](/Pics/forDoc/15Female.jpg)